EmcaBorg/mean/README.md

 *** Fully configured development environment for Angular2 web framework with all dependencies necessary for development process

-*** Completely generic frontend with maximum encapsulation of components for the purpose of implementing object-oriented paradigm on on frontend
+*** Completely generic frontend with maximum encapsulation of components for the purpose of implementing object-oriented paradigm and to have multiple reusable components on many projects

 <h3>INSTRUCTIONS:</h3>